 We stopped in a small village for a coffee, where the very pretty waitress wouldn’t accept a tip because she liked the English.
 Eventually we joined the A23 motorway and took it almost to the border.
 Crossing into Slovenia brought an immediate deterioration in road surface.
 No matter, it was but a short bimble down to Bled.

 Bled was as pretty as I remembered.
-I was fulfilling a promise I’d made to myself 35 years previously, when six of us in an old VW Microbus had called in on our way back from India.
+I was fulfilling a promise I’d made to myself 35 years previously, when six of us in an old VW Microbus had called in on our way back from India – written up here.
 We’d all been enchanted, and I’d promised myself a return trip some day.
 This was it.
 Our hotel on the lakeside, Vila Preseren, was perfect.
 From just round the lake you could see this.

 Our hotel is barely visible in the trees right on the shore, below the church.
 Top left is the castle.
 Hotel meals are taken on the terrace.